bennyhuo/SwipeFinishableActivity/README.md

 # How to Use?

+0. Setup your dependencies in gradle:

+    ```
+     api "com.bennyhuo.swipefinishable:swipefinishable:1.0-rc"
+    ```

 1. Config application.
-You can use ```net.println.swipefinishableactivity.SwipableSupportedApplication``` directly in your AndroidManifest.xml.
-Customed application is also supported and easy to implement, if you want to extend other sub classes of Application.
-Just follow DempApplication, and create your own:
+You can use ```com.bennyhuo.swipefinishable.SwipableSupportedApplication``` directly in your AndroidManifest.xml.
+Customized application is also supported and easy to implement, if you want to extend other sub classes of Application.
+Just follow DemoApplication, and create your own:

 	```java
 	public class DemoApplication extends Application {